reml-group/fortisavqa/README.md

     }
 ]
 ```
-3. Our proposed method, MAVEN, is capable of processing audio, video, and text inputs simultaneously.
-To facilitate this, we have extracted and separated the audio and video components from the original files.
-The processed data is available for download [here]().
-You can also process the original data by using the code located in `./MAVEN/data_tools/extract_audio_multiprocessing.py` .
 4. The test split of FortisAVQA consists of 211,572 samples.
 To manage testing costs efficiently, we applied uniform sampling on the MUSIC-AVQA and FortisAVQA to create a representative subset specifically for evaluating large models.
 You can download the test splits of the mentioned two datasets [here](https://pan.baidu.com/s/1hCGZmf9z3cWy0EA7mb1Hvg)(password: AVQA).
 The details of this split are shown as follows. ![The statistics of FortisAVQA and MUSIC-AVQA](./imgs/data-stas.png).
 ## Model: MAVEN